elisilk/tic-tac-toe/README.md

 - **Bonus #1**: Save the game state in the browser so that it’s preserved if the player refreshes their browser
 - **Bonus #2**: Improve the CPU's game play algorithm; Instead of having the computer randomly make their moves, try making it clever so it’s proactive in blocking your moves and trying to win
+- Consider using a [mouseover](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseover_event) event for the gameboard spaces instead of a [mouseenter](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseenter_event) event, to handle the case when the mouse is already hovering over a gameboard space when the CPU turn is complete and so it should create an outlined mark right away, rather than waiting for an entire new mouse reentry into the gameboard space
+- Think about [autofocus](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) of some buttons when a dialog is open, and what would be best in each case
 - Figure out why the "O" icons seem to have the edges cut off a bit, and correct it
 - Have a delay when the CPU is making a move
   - Make sure the handleGameboardSpaceMouseEnter and the handleGameboardSpaceClick are disabled (temporarily) so that a user cannot add in icons while it's the CPU's turn (or really until any animation is complete?)